Starworks Motorsport: History

-Stewart Wicht, President of Rolex Watch U.S.A., presented Baron with a specially-engraved Rolex Stainless Steel and Platinum Yacht-Master timepiece to commemorate the honor.
-“This award goes to a team owner or manager in the Grand-Am series who best represents the qualities my father was known for: that is integrity, his passion for motorsports and his immense love for cars,” said Harris Snodgrass, son of the award's namesake.
+Stewart Wicht, president of Rolex Watch U.S.A., presented Baron with an engraved Rolex Yacht-Master watch to commemorate the award.
+The Harris Snodgrass Award recognizes a Grand-Am team owner or manager who exemplifies integrity, passion for motorsports, and dedication to the sport.

 In 2013 Alex Popow won the ‘Jim Trueman’ Award by a landslide and the team was crowned ‘Sports Car Team of the Year’ by the SPEED Channel.

 Starworks Motorsport came fourth in the 2013 GRAND-AM Rolex Sports Car Series (DP Class) and also competed in two ALMS races (one as RSR Racing) in the LMPC category.

 IMSA SportsCar Championship

 2020

 In 2020, Starworks entered a partnership with Canadian businessman and racecar driver John Farano to field an entry in the LMP2 class of the 2020 IMSA SportsCar Championship.
 The team's anchor driver was Farano who brought sponsorship with his own Tower Events company.
 Starworks was entered under the name Tower Motorsport by Starworks Motorsport due to the sponsorship from Farano.
 They would field the No. 8 Oreca 07 with Farano, Ryan Dalziel, David Heinemeier Hansson, and Nicolas Lapierre.
 The team would only compete in the Michelin Endurance Cup rounds of the championship.
 Mikkel Jensen would join the team for Petit Le Mans and the 12 Hours of Sebring, replacing Ryan Dalziel.
 Job van Uitert would join as the third driver for Petit Le Mans.
 They would win their first race of the season at the 2020 Petit Le Mans held at Road Atlanta.